 About Portland Audubon

-With a mission to promote the enjoyment, understanding and protection of native birds, other wildlife and their habitats, the Audubon Society of Portland connects people with nature and their power to protect it.
+The Festival benefits Portland Audubon and its mission to promote the enjoyment, understanding and protection of native birds, other wildlife and their habitats.

 With a mission to promote the enjoyment, understanding and protection of native birds, other wildlife and their habitats, the Audubon Society of Portland connects people with nature and their power to protect it.
 From Portland’s urban neighborhoods to across the region and state, Portland Audubon has been mobilizing Oregonians for over 110 years and has been instrumental in developing the environmental policies that shape our region today.